MacTerm is Free Software Under the GPL

 - The Restart Session command is now available if you set the preference to leave windows open after they exit.
 This allows you to instantly rerun the original command in the same window, saving all of your scrollback history.
 There is also a command to Force Quit a session without starting it again, keeping the window open.

-Note: The majority of MacTerm’s screenshots are displayed on the MacTerm Google+ page (Photos section).
+The majority of MacTerm’s screenshots are displayed on the MacTerm Tumblr blog.